 Mind-Body Feedback Loops

-Your body and mind cyclically influence each other.
+Your body and mind influence each other in a cyclical manner.
 For example, anxiety can cause insomnia, and a lack of sleep can increase stress.
 Similarly, chronic fatigue can exacerbate irritability, while emotional strain may trigger physical symptoms.
 Recognizing these loops is key to managing anxiety and maintaining mental wellness.

 Understanding what happens in the body and brain during a breakdown enables you to respond more effectively.
 Grounding techniques, therapy, and lifestyle changes can reduce stress hormones, improve mood, and restore balance.
 Being aware also helps you explain symptoms to a professional, enabling better treatment and faster recovery.